ricemiller/techtrainee/_posts/2016-11-01-Minotaur-WriteUp.md

             caption="Final flag of the challenge" %}

 ## Conclusions
 In my opinion this wasn't a very instructive machine.
 The whole challenge is basically about using the proper wordlist (with __*dirb*__, with __*wpscan*__, with __*john*__...), so my last feeling is that it was more a matter of being lucky than anything else.
 Of course that you need to know the tools in order to succeed, and of course that it is important to know when to use the right wordlist, but I sincerely don't have the impression of getting much of an outcome from this machine.

-Still, it is always good to keep on practising and face any variety of scenarios, so neither do I consider it a waste or time.
+Still, it is always good to keep on practising and face any variety of scenarios, so I will not consider it a waste of time either.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KEfzmf8CiAs" frameborder="0" allowfullscreen="1"></iframe>